WojciechT95/World_of_warcraft_battlegrouds_analysis/README.md

 ![image](https://github.com/user-attachments/assets/52e2b831-6c00-452f-8be9-ddf131fc4b5a)

 From the data obtained, one can see a slight difference compared to the previous table.
 The first two places come out unchanged.
-The warlock class deals as much as more than 7 thousand average damage more compared to the covenant player.
+The warlock class from Horde faction deals as much as more than 7 thousand average damage more compared to the Alliance player.
 In addition, in this faction one of the dominant classes is the hunter.
-In the alliance, on the other hand, the highest average damage is dealt by the priest, while the death knight and druid also reach the top of the leaderboard.
-Interestingly, in the first 8 positions of the table, 6 of them are alliance players.
+In the Alliance, on the other hand, the highest average damage is dealt by the priest, while the death knight and druid also reach the top of the leaderboard.
+Interestingly, in the first 8 positions of the table, 6 of them are Alliance players.
 Now we have to find out:

 **5. How much total and average damage done by both factions?**

 ![image](https://github.com/user-attachments/assets/019bd8ee-28fa-4e84-a164-c0d0f58ba0c2)

+The above table shows that, Alliance players inflicted a total of more than 1.2 million and an average of 0.7 thousand more damage done than Horde players.
+These data agree with the result obtained in question 4, but do not explain the dominance of the Horde faction in most matches.
+Therefore, it is necessary to examine other variables and ask the next question to the data:

 **6. What is average healing done and its percentage distributon for healing classes?**

 ![image](https://github.com/user-attachments/assets/86d87d12-afbc-47e3-bd8b-ec8c7b7a0578)